Albert Einstein

 IQ 190

-Albert Einstein was without a doubt the most important physicist of the 20th century as the Father of Modern Physics.
-Einstein sparked a scientific revolution with his work and discoveries.
-Among his many contributions, the two most significant ones are The General Theory of Relativity, which gave a unified explanation of gravity as a geometric property of space and time, and The Photoelectric Fffect, which established the QuantumTheory within Physics.
+Albert Einstein was without question the most influential physicist of the 20th Century as the Father of Modern Physics, who sparked the scientific revolution with his groundbreaking discoveries and work.
+Two of Einstein's notable contributions are The General Theory of Relativity, which provided a coherent explanation for gravity as an intrinsic geometric property within space-time geometry, and The Photoelectric Effect, which established QuantumTheory within Physics.

 II.
 Albert Einstein IQ and his life

-Albert Einstein was one of the couple's two children and was born in Ulm, in the Kingdom of Wurttemberg, to Hermann and Pauline Einstein.
-Maja Einstein was the name of his younger sister.
-The family relocated to Munich, where his father and his uncle established the Elektrotechnische Fabrik J. Einstein & Cie Company to produce direct-current electrical equipment.
+Albert Einstein was one of Hermann and Pauline Einstein's two children.
+He was born in Ulm, in the Kingdom of Württemberg, to Hermann and Pauline Einstein, and his younger sister was Maja Einstein.
+Soon after, the family relocated to Munich, where their father joined his uncle to establish Elektrotechnische Fabrik J. Einstein & Cie, a company specializing in the production of direct current electrical equipment.

 1884 , GERMANY : The celebrated genius scientist and physicist ALBERT EINSTEIN (5 years old).